mscuthbert/dada-typescript/README.md

 # Dada-Typescript

-This is a new parser for the Dada Engine's PB format written entirely in TypeScript to be run on the browser.
+This is a new parser for the Dada Engine's PB format written entirely in TypeScript/JavaScript to be run on the browser.

 Written by and (c) 2025 Michael Scott Asato Cuthbert.